 A plethora of chemical systems do exist which requires a relativistic treatment, for instance transition metals and heavy and super-heavy elements [56-59].
-Before starting consider the formalism of relativistic quantum chemistry, it is necessary to understand how relativity affects the electronic structure of such elements.
+Before starting considering the formalism of relativistic quantum chemistry, it is necessary to understand how relativity affects the electronic structure of such elements.

-The relativistic mass increase for a particle is classically expressed as where $m_0$ and $m_0$ respectively, the rest mass and the velocity of the particle.
-In a relatively heavy atom, whose particles in account are indeed the electrons, the large atomic number Z causes the electrons to move faster and the related mass increase leads the Bohr radius of the Hydrogenlike s and $p{1/2}$ orbitals to decrease as [60]
+The relativistic mass increase for a particle is classically expressed as where m_0 and v are, respectively, the rest mass and the velocity of the particle.
+In a relatively heavy atom, where indeed electrons are affected by relativity, the large atomic number Z causes the electrons to move faster and the related mass increase leads the Bohr radius of the Hydrogenlike s and $p{1/2}$ orbitals to decrease with respect to its non-relativistic counterpart, a{0B} , as [60]